Multi-V-VM/MVVM/README.md

 ## Comparison of WebAssembly and RISC-V
 1. Code/Data Separation

 Most modern architectures, including RISC-V, use the same address space for code and data, but WebAssembly does not.
 In fact, the running code does not even have a way to read/write itself.
-The reasons for this design may be

 Simplify the implementation of the JIT compiler.
 If the code is self-modifying, then the JIT compiler needs to have the ability to detect changes and regenerate the target code, which requires a fairly complex implementation mechanism.